gnosis/module-factory/README.md

 }
 ```

 ### Deployments

-The latest deployments for each networks (currently only rinkeby and mainnet are supported) can be found in the [constants](./src/constants.ts) file
+The latest deployments for each network (currently only rinkeby and mainnet are supported) can be found in the [constants](./src/constants.ts) file